Discover what you and your partner's love language is in order to better understand a deeper foundation of love.

 I have watched so many films, read a lot of books and observed plenty of married or dating couples from afar and it literally scared the heck out of me.
 If both sexes treated each other so bad by name calling or belittling one another, why would I want any kind of relationship at all?
 What is the upside in a relationship when all you hear is people shouting at one another over something so LITTLE?
 That is one of my biggest pet peeves, arguing over something so little as a post on FACEBOOK.
 Really?
 It had to be so bad that people are now arguing over a Facebook status.
 That’s just sad and childish if you ask me.

-Let’s face it ladies and gentlemen, we have always asked the age old question of why our partners don’t understand or love us.
+Let’s face it, ladies and gentlemen, we have always asked the age-old question of why our partners don’t understand or love us.
 We wonder why they are leaving us for another.
 Always blaming ourselves for why the relationship went south.
-We even come across some who has accused one another of cheating.
-We know of friends, siblings and colleagues who have been struggling with their relationships.
-Yet, we (the listeners) can’t really do much but offer an ear.
+We even come across some who have accused one another of cheating.
+We know of friends, siblings, and colleagues who have been struggling with their relationships.
+Yet, we (the listeners) can’t really do much but offer an ear or a shoulder to cry on.
 Most of my Hmong friends are either married with kids by the time they were out of middle school and after high school.
 Most are divorced by their senior year in high school.
-Most has gone through so much in order to be where they are today.
+Most have gone through so much in order to be where they are today.
 Yet, I still see people struggling with their partner/spouse about the smallest little things in life: relationships.